pennyether/contracts/README.md

 ### Tests

 We've tested every feature listed above, and if you're so inclined, you can read and run the tests yourself.
+Or, you can view the test results

 ### Helper Contracts